1. Cool and warm layers

 4. Water bottle

 You’ll need a water bottle to refill along the way.
-Although it can be difficult to avoid bottled water when traveling, aim to take advantage of the water dispensers which are provided on some of our vehicles and at some of our accommodations.
+Although it can be difficult to avoid bottled water when travelling, aim to take advantage of the water dispensers which are provided at hotels and in public spaces.
 Your leader will advise whether tap water is safe to drink in your destination, and if it is, you can refill with tap water.
-If you'll be doing lots of hiking or cycling you could also bring a Camelbak which is great for staying hydrated on the go.
+If you'll be doing lots of hiking or cycling, you could also bring a Camelbak which is great for staying hydrated on the go.

 You can't go to Nevada and not bring a camera.
-If you're a keen photographer, this is your chance to snap away to your heart's content and get some epic shots.
-From the vast desert landscapes in Valley of Fire to the otherworldly sand dunes in Death Valley, you'll be amazed by what you see and it'll be hard to put your camera down.
-Considering you'll be using your camera so much, you should also bring a spare battery camera or your camera charger, too.
+If you're a keen photographer, you'll be in photography paradise as you capture everything from the vast desert landscapes in Valley of Fire, to the otherworldly sand dunes in Death Valley.
+You'll be so amazed by what you see that it'll be hard to put your camera down.
+Considering you'll be using your camera so much, you should also bring a spare battery camera or your camera charger.

 6. Laundry bag

 You're bound to get a little sweaty after long days exploring in the Nevadan heat.
 Keep your clean clothes fresh by bringing a lightweight laundry bag to throw in your dirty clothes at the end of the day.

 Your tour guides will have first aid kits, but it might be worth bringing a mini kit with you for minor scratches, insect bites, blisters and sunburn, especially if you're continuing your journey after Nevada.
 It doesn't have to be anything fancy, but a small bottle of antiseptic, bandaids, tweezers, electrolytes and a small bottle of calamine lotion or aloe vera gel should do the trick.